Line of Credit vs Credit Card: Which One's Best?

 Yes, a traditional credit card is, in effect, a line of credit.
 But a personal line of credit most certainly is not the same thing as a credit card.
 Though they’re both revolving credit accounts that you can tap into to help cover expenses as needed, they work in different ways.
 For example, you can open a line of credit without any payment card attached to it.

-If this sounds a bit confusing, think of it this way: Though a “line of credit” may refer to a specific lending product, it’s also used as an umbrella term for several different types of credit lending options that allow a customer to repeatedly draw funds, as needed, and repay with interest or fees.
-Credit cards and personal lines of credit are two specific types of lines of credit available to consumers.
-Other types include HELOCs, a type of secured line of credit for homeowners; and overdraft lines of credit, which trigger the bank to cover expenses if, for example, you make a purchase that exceeds your current checking account balance.
+If this sounds a bit confusing, think of it this way: Though a “line of credit” may refer to a specific lending product, you may hear others use it as an umbrella term for several different types of credit lending options that allow a customer to repeatedly draw funds, as needed, and repay with interest or fees.
+Credit cards and personal lines of credit are two types of lines of credit available to consumers.
+Other types include HELOCs, a type of secured line of credit for homeowners;1 and overdraft lines of credit, which trigger the bank to cover expenses if, for example, you make a purchase that exceeds your current checking account balance.2

 What’s the Difference Between Personal Lines of Credit and Credit Cards?

-- Interest rate: A personal line of credit typically offers a lower interest rate than a credit card.
+- Interest rate: A personal line of credit tends to offers a lower interest rate than a credit card.
 How big that gap is depends on several factors, most notably your credit score.
-The average APR on credit cards has hovered around 16% since 2018.1 For a line of credit, you may find single-digit interest rates, as well as some that are higher than the average APR on the credit cards, depending on the lender and your financial situation.
-As a general rule, the stronger your credit score, the lower the rate you’ll qualify for.
+The average APR on credit cards has hovered above 20% since November 2022.3 For a line of credit, you may find single-digit interest rates, as well as some that are higher, depending on the lender and your financial situation.4 As a general rule, the stronger your credit score, the lower the rate you’ll qualify for.

-- Interest-free grace period: Interest begins accruing on a personal line of credit as soon as you withdraw funds against it.
-Most credit card companies offer an interest-free grace period between the end of the billing cycle and your payment’s due date.
+- Interest-free grace period: Some credit card companies offer an interest-free grace period between the end of the billing cycle and your payment’s due date.
 Any portion of your balance that is not paid off by the due date will begin to accrue interest.

-- Credit limit: Depending on your credit score and financial situation, you might find a line of credit with a credit limit of $25,000 or more.
-Credit cards tend to have lower credit limits, though some cards have no preset spending limits.
+- Credit limit: The limit for a personal line of credit may depend on your credit score and financial situation.
+Credit cards tend to have lower credit limits, though some cards have no preset spending limits.5

 Differences Between Personal Lines of Credit and Credit Cards